Stephen "tWitch" Boss, Former Ellen DeGeneres Show DJ, Dead at 40 - E! Online

 "I love you baby and I will never take you or OUR love for granted!" she concluded her post.
 "I LOVE YOU #happyanniversary #bosswedding2013."

-Holker and Boss' love story began three years prior, while appearing as all-stars on season seven of So You Think You Can Dance.
+While Holker and Boss wed in 2010, their love story began three years prior while appearing as all-stars on season seven of So You Think You Can Dance.

+Holker previously competed in the second season of the Fox series in 2006, finishing in the top eight, and Boss followed two years later, dancing in season four and scoring the runner-up spot.
+So, when the pair later returned as all-stars, sparks began to fly.

+"When the Season 7 wrap party came, I knew it was the last night I would see him," Holker told Dance Spirit in a joint 2012 interview.
+"I was like, 'Geez, I guess I have to be stronger about my moves.'
+I hadn't planned on going because I'm a mom and don't really go out and party.
+But when he texted to see if I was going, I was ready and in the car!
+I showed up and people were trying to say hi, but I was on a mission to find this guy.
+I saw him at the other end of the room, and he pointed and did this little 'come here' motion.
+We went upstairs and danced for three hours straight."